ameyp/CscopeSublime/README.rst

 Cscope
 =========

-A rendition of Vim's command-line mode for Sublime Text 2.
+A plugin to use Cscope for code navigation from inside Sublime Text 2.

 License
 =======